SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 Also check out the `systemd-swap`, it's even better choice, I think instead of tradition swap, if you want.

+### Other partitions
+If you want you can easily set other partitions to mount by default with the help of `## gnome-disk-utility` and it's recommend to avoid errors.
+You can also edit `fstab` manually.

+#### Gnome Disk Utility

 ## Performance
 ## nohang
 A low ram handler.
 First install `nohang` from AUR or chaotic AUR.
 It can prevent OOM(Out of Memory).
 Learn more [here](https://github.com/hakavlad/nohang).